What Is the Emergency Broadband Benefit Program?

 |Verizon Fios Home Internet and Verizon HSI||No|

-And while it seems like the majority of providers aren’t offering connected devices, the organization human-I-T is offering to help get your hands on connected devices no matter where you live.
-It’s listed as an EBB Program participant, so we recommend contacting human-I-T if you need help getting a laptop, tablet, or desktop computer.
+And while it seems like the majority of providers aren’t offering connected devices, non-profits human-I-T and PCs for People are offering to help get your hands on connected devices.
+Both are listed as EBB Program participants, so we recommend contacting human-I-T or PCs for People if you need help getting a laptop, tablet, or desktop computer.

 Now that you know about the Emergency Broadband Benefit Program, check these out next.

 Look for low-cost internet plans in your area.

 Keep your internet bill under control.8 WAYS TO LOWER YOUR INTERNET BILL

 What if I haven’t been able to pay my internet bill?
 Do I still qualify?